INTRODUCTION

 - "I want to belong to only you alone," she said, saying goodbye to the writer backstage.

 Volney sold all his work three years in advance and, having invested in a bouquet of roses, handed them over to the ballerina.
-From that day on, the actress stopped accepting the enamored novelist who had enslaved himself to literary day labor, and during intermissions she sat in a locked dressing room, and after the performance she disappeared to no one knows where.
+From that day on, the actress stopped accepting the enamored novelist who enslaved himself to literary day labor, and during intermissions she sat in a locked dressing room, and after the performance she disappeared to no one knows where.

 Volney was convinced that she was cheating on him, began to drink, and one day grabbed a long pair of scissors from the office with which he compiled a daily review of the press, went backstage, tore the door off the hook and saw that the ballerina was sitting on the sofa next to some gentleman in a black cloak.
 Volney stabbed her in the chest with the pair of scissors and screamed in fright when his weapon appeared to be wedged between two rows of shiny copper wheels.